cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 requires messages to be structures of a particular form, then verifiers should check that unblinded messages adhere to this form.

+## Message Entropy {#message-entropy}

+As discussed in {{Lys22}}, the choice of blinding mechanism has security implications on the blindness properties of the blind RSA protocol.
+In particular, a malicious signer can construct an invalid public and use it to learn information about low-entropy with input messages.
+Note that some invalid public keys may not yield valid signatures when run with the protocol, e.g., because the signature fails to verify.
+However, if an attacker can coerce the client to use these invalid public keys with low-entropy inputs, they can learn information about the client inputs before the protocol completes.

+Based on this fact, using the internal functions in {{generation}} is possibly unsafe, unless one of the following conditions are met:

+1. The client has proof that the signer's public key is honestly generated. {{GRSB19}} presents some (non-interactive) honest-verifier zero-knoweldge proofs of various statements about the public key.
+2. The client input message has high entropy.

+The interface in {{salted-interface}} is designed to explicitly inject fresh entropy alongside each message to satisfy condition (2).
+As such, this interface is safe for all application use cases.

+Note that this interface effectively means that the resulting signature is always randomized.
+As such, this interface is not suitable for applications that require deterministic signatures.
+See {{det-sigs}} for more details.

 ## Randomized and Deterministic Signatures {#det-sigs}

 When sLen > 0, the PSS salt is a randomly generated string chosen when a message is encoded.